-- Upton Junior School recognise our statutory responsibility to safeguard and promote the welfare of all children.
-Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families, and pupils/students) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - Upton Junior School believe that the best interests of children always come first.
-All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Staff working with children at Upton Junior School will maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - Upton Junior School recognises the importance of providing an ethos and environment within school that will help children to be safe and to feel safe.
-In our school children are respected and are encouraged to talk openly.
-We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide. - Our core safeguarding principles are: - Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - Support: for all pupils/students, parents and staff, and where appropriate specific interventions are required for those who may be at risk of harm. - o Collaborating with parents and other agencies: to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers, and are consistent with those outlined within KCSIE 2022.
+- Liberty Training recognise our statutory responsibility to safeguard and promote the welfare of all learners.
+Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, directors, leaders, parents, families, and learners) are an important part of the wider safeguarding system at Liberty Training and have an essential role to play in making this community safe and secure. - Liberty Training Training fully recognises its responsibilities for safeguarding learners.
+Our learners' welfare and safety are at the heart of our college's ethos and in everything we do.
+We believe that all learners have the right to be safe in our society.
+Therefore, we recognise that we have a duty to ensure arrangements are in place for safeguarding and promoting the welfare of learners by creating a positive college atmosphere through our teaching and learning, pastoral support and care for both learners and college personnel, training for college personnel and with working with parents/carers.
+We teach all our learners about safeguarding.
+Liberty Training serves learners up to the age of 25, thus in this policy, a 'learner' means all children and young people below 25 years of age. - All children (defined as those up to the age of 18 but applicable to all learners at Liberty Training) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Staff working with learners at Liberty Training will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a learner, staff will always act in the best interests of the learner and if any member of our community has a safeguarding concern about any learner or adult, they should act and act immediately. - Liberty Training recognises the importance of providing an ethos and environment within college that will help learners to be safe and to feel safe.
+In our college learners are respected and are encouraged to talk openly.
+We will ensure learner's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide. - Our core safeguarding principles are: - Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for learners, safer recruitment procedures. - Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - Support: for all learners, parents and staff, and where appropriate specific interventions are required for those who may be at risk of harm. - Collaborating with parents and other agencies: to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - The procedures contained in this policy apply to all staff, including governors (pending appointment), temporary or third-party agency staff and volunteers, and are consistent with those outlined within KCSIE 2022.